 Similar cars

-If you’re interested in the Mitsubishi ASX, you might also like to consider these alternatives
+If you’re looking at the Mitsubishi ASX, you might also be interested in these alternatives